devops-infra/action-terraform-copy-vars/README.md

 ## Examples

 Fail action if not all variables in `variables.tf` in `terragrunt` subdirectories match their definitions in `all-variables.tf`.
-Run the Action via GitHub.
 ```yaml
 name: Check Terraform variables
 on: